Dentures in Aurora, CO

 The process will take place over a period of time.
 After your teeth are extracted and your gums have had a chance to heal (usually several months), a custom set of dentures will be made to fit over your gums.

 Although there is a bit of a learning curve, once you become used to the dentures, you should be able to eat most of your favorite foods.
 You will find that laughing and speaking will feel normal again as well.

 Implant-Supported Dentures Marry the Best of Two Worlds

 Implant-supported dentures combine budget-friendly dentures with the stability of implants.
 A few implants will be placed to provide stability for your dentures, so there are no worries about having them shift or slide.
 Implant-supported dentures mean dentures that don't move, giving you the ability to eat, laugh, and speak with confidence!

 Another benefit: Many people are not aware of a condition called "facial collapse."
 This refers to the sunken-in, aged look that many denture-wearers develop over time because they no longer have tooth roots to stimulate the jawbone.
 Implant-supported dentures keep this from happening.

 What Else Should I Know about Dentures?

 There is a period of adjustment when you first get your dentures.
 You will have to take a bit of time to get used to eating with them, so at first you might want to limit yourself to soft foods that are easy to eat.
 You can continue to expand your choice of foods as you get used to chewing with your dentures.
 Be careful to avoid foods that are too hard or too hot.
 You will also want to avoid chewing gum with dentures.

-Dentures are an excellent replacement for missing teeth.
-Get back the form and function of your smile by calling Dr. Chen of Uptown Comprehensive Dentistry and Prosthodontics today!
+Today's modern dentures are a good tooth replacement option for many patients.
+Find out more about restoring your smile by calling Dr. Chen of Uptown Comprehensive Dentistry and Prosthodontics today!